 Before his arrival – Check out the room, sweep and clean the floor real good, rinse with water, Don’t use toxic chemicals (puppies like to lick and chew a lot!)
 Also dog foot pads absorb similar to sponges.
 If you’re using toxic cleaners, your puppy is absorbing them through his paws!
 Vinegar and water works well.
 Also look for things that HE will look for, cords near the floor, things to chew on like shoes, pipes, cleaning supplies, vent hoses, stuff on a bottom shelf or in a low cabinet, etc. Be especially careful to make sure there’s no rat poison.
 We delivered a pair of puppies and were helping them set up their laundry/mud room for the babies and my daughter found a box of rat poison on the bottom shelf!!
 Note- keep toilet paper and plastic bags put up out of reach.

 Day 2 – You will notice where he has used the bathroom on his papers.
 Throw away all of the papers but keep one with a little bit of urine on it.
 You can now put down fresh papers but now leave an open floor space between his crate and the papers a little bigger than day 1.
 Now perhaps you can start the papers about 2 feet or so from his crate door.
-Put the urine scent paper on top of the papers in the area you want to eventually end up with only one spread of newpapers or potty pad.
+Put the pad with his urine scent in the area you want to eventually end up with only one potty pad.
 He will return to his favorite area to potty.
 This will probably be the farthest place away from his crate or in a corner.
-Be sure to put papers down in any narrow areas again.
-If he uses those papers, you will soon teach him to go where the other papers are (depending on your goal area).
+Be sure to put pads down in any narrow areas again.
+If he uses those pads, you will soon teach him to go where the other pads are (depending on your goal area).

-Day-3 Throw away all of the newspapers on the floor, keep one urine scent paper.
-If you are going to switch to puppy pads (cloth or disposable) now put one of those under the newspapers in the area farthest away from his crate (or where you want his eventual 1 potty area to be in this room).
-If he has only used the potty on the papers yesterday (and not on the open floor area), then you can now move his papers farther away from his crate, now maybe 3 feet from his crate door.
+Day-3 Throw away all soiled pads on the floor, keep one urine scent pad.
+If he has only used the potty on the pads yesterday (and not on the open floor area), then you can now move his pads farther away from his crate, now maybe 3 feet from his crate door.

-Day 4 and further- Each day you can start his papers a little farther away from his crate.
-Any areas he doesn’t use papers you can gradually stop putting papers there.
-Today put his 1 potty pad on top of the papers and he should use it just like he would the papers.
-Any area he starts going that aren’t paper covered, put paper there.
+Day 4 and further- Each day you can start his potty pads a little farther away from his crate.
+Any areas he doesn’t use pads you can gradually stop putting pads there.
+Any area he starts peeing/pooping ona that aren’t pad covered, put a pad there.
 He will eventually get to only one place to potty or two.
 Your goal is to get down to one potty pad or open newspaper (or two) if he has two favorite spots.
 Once you get to that point, as long as he needs to have an inside potty place, just put one open spread of papers or one potty pad down when you leave him in there.